Smileynator/CAS-Processor/README.md

 # CAS-CANM-Processor
- Processes CAS and CANM files for Earth Defense Force 5.
+ Processes CAS and CANM files for Earth Defense Force 5 and 6.

 ## Usage
  - Drop a CAS file on the application to extract a CANM file of the same name.